YeOldeDM/lets-godot-roguelike/pages/step-3-things.md

 [here](https://github.com/YeOldeDM/realms-of-todog/tree/28465f2ad40ea38aabd71a67876b7f464e8870bd) you can download a snapshot of the project at this current step, if you'd like something to compare to your own project.

 ### Conclusion
 We are beginning to put some real meat on our game's bones already.
 With what we have, we could create as many Things as we like and put them wherever we want in our dungeon.
 In most other game development environments, getting to such a point would take many more hours of careful and dangerous work to construct such a system.
 This is the power of Godot (and game engines in general!).
 We're not even close to done yet, though!
-In the next step, we will be throwing ourselves in a totally different direction, and get algorhytmic as we create our game's precious Random Dungeon Generator.
+In the next step, we will be throwing ourselves in a totally different direction, and get algorithmic as we create our game's glorious Random Dungeon Generator.
 I know!
 I'm excited too!
 [Let's do this!!!](../step-4-dungeongen.html)

 ![step3fin]
 *The final result at the end of this step.
 We've built ourselves a virtual punching bag to help us channel our frustration.
 Namaste!*